Glossary Of Life Insurance Terms

 Group Life Insurance – policies such as this will cover a larger group of people instead of just one person.
 This is a common type of policy for business owners to insure their employees.
 In most cases, the policy will need to be for at least 20-25 people, although some companies will make an exception.
 Compared to an individual policy, this type of policy will often have friendlier terms and premiums on a per person average.

-Guaranteed Premium – the rates of the policy will remain the same throughout the term of the policy.
+Guaranteed Premium – the policy rates will remain the same throughout the policy’s term.

-Income Protection Coverage – an additional type of coverage that allows the policyholder to collect an income in the case of temporary injury or extended illness.
-When the policyholder is able to return to work, benefits will no longer be paid.
+Income Protection Coverage – an additional type of coverage that allows the policyholder to collect an income for a temporary injury or extended illness.
+When the policyholder can return to work, benefits will no longer be paid.

 Increasing Term Insurance – works in the opposite manner of the decreasing term insurance policy.
 This policy actually increases in benefit value each year by a predetermined value.
 This can help accommodate the cost of living and inflation.